Work experience forms a very important part of the curriculum in Year 10.

 employed.im who have been allocated this responsibility by the

-Department of Education and Children.
+Department of Education, Sport and Culture.

 For more information about employed.im, please see the following link – https://www.employed.im/